xsonali/terraform-hubspoke/README.md

 Image
 ----------
-Here’s a polished version combining your sentence smoothly:

 **The IP addresses, whether private or public, may differ from those shown in the illustration; this information is provided without prejudice.**